SeattleTestbed/docs/Outdated/Island.md

 "island_destroy_thread" which indicates that the thread has left the Island or terminated.

 Lastly, we have our thread time consumption.
-Since we only have a single thread, the Global usage, and the usage of the "!MainThread" are the same, so we an just focus on one.
+Since we only have a single thread, the Global usage, and the usage of the "MainThread" are the same, so we an just focus on one.
 The first key entry is the 'live' entry.
 This indicates the total amount of wall time that this thread was part of the Island.
 We are reporting about 2.8 seconds, which can be checked by looking at the island_create_thread and island_destroy_thread times above.
 Next, we have the "filewrite" entry.
 It indicates that 1 second was spent writing to a file, which is correct and accounts for about 35% of the life of the program.
 One might expect the remaining